 The details are very foggy, but I have a drunken Easter story.

 For the life of me, I can’t think about why I would have been without plans or my family on Easter, but one year it happened.
-Maybe I chose it?
+Maybe I chose it.
 I have no idea.
 I really can’t remember.
 My whole life at that time was a bit of a fog.

 What I do know is that I was grieving the loss of my good friend, who was diagnosed with cancer and passed away two months later, leaving his wife and 5 kids.
 My other friend, his wife, was now a widow.
 She asked me to do his eulogy.
-She said I was the only one that could speak her words.
+She said I was the only one who could speak her words.
 My heart and hers were completely broken.
 I stayed very close to her during this time.
-I wanted to be a real support person to her.
+I wanted to be a real support person for her.

 We were both drinking a lot, which wasn’t necessarily new to us, but we had new meaning to do it with our freshly shattered hearts.
 I thought being in the depths of despair alongside her was the best support I could...